ElvenTools/elven-tools-website/src/docs/dapp-react-hooks-and-components.md

 tags:
   - minter dapp
 excerpt: "The Elven Tools Dapp React hooks and components that can be used in different combinations."
-ogTitle: "Elven Tools Dapp React hooks and components - Elrond custom NextJS Dapp"
+ogTitle: "Elven Tools Dapp React hooks and components - MultiversX custom NextJS Dapp"
 ogDescription: "The Elven Tools Dapp React hooks and components that can be used in different combinations."
 ogUrl: "https://www.elven.tools/docs/dapp-react-hooks-and-components.html"
-twitterTitle: "Elven Tools Dapp React hooks and components - Elrond custom NextJS Dapp"
+twitterTitle: "Elven Tools Dapp React hooks and components - MultiversX custom NextJS Dapp"
 twitterDescription: "The Elven Tools Dapp React hooks and components that can be used in different combinations."
 twitterUrl: "https://www.elven.tools/docs/dapp-react-hooks-and-components.html"
 githubUrl: "https://github.com/ElvenTools/elven-tools-website/edit/main/src/docs/dapp-react-hooks-and-components.md"